Hayden1629/godel_chat/README.md

 A tool to scrape chat messages from the Godel Terminal platform with real-time logging capabilities.
 Data processing and sentiment analysis in development.

-Chat logs can be found under chat_logs file as MASTER_LOG.json
+Chat logs can be found in chat_logs folder as MASTER_LOG.json and inception_to9-23.json

 ## Installation